How to Market During a Crisis

 - Messages of compassion and support

-Finally, don't completely stop marketing your business.
+Finally, never completely stop marketing your business.
 You might modify your messages and campaigns that feature discounts and other specials.
-Instead, you can show that your company is aware and proactive - and ready to serve them when they are ready to buy your products or services again (which we pray happens sooner than later).
+Instead, you should show that your company is aware and proactive - and ready to serve them.

 Clever Dogs Media is a digital marketing agency that focuses on website development and content.